Distinguished Speaker Series: China Connections – A Conversation with Nicholas Burns

-Burns has had a robust 25-year career in the U.S. State Department.
-As Under Secretary of State for Political Affairs – the department’s highest-ranking career Foreign Service position – he helped shape U.S. foreign policy and oversee regional bureaus worldwide.
+Burns has had a robust three-decade career in the U.S. State Department.
+As Under Secretary of State for Political Affairs, he helped shape U.S. foreign policy and oversee regional bureaus worldwide.
 As ambassador to China, he played a central role in managing the complex U.S.–China relationship at a challenging time.
+As U.S. Ambassador to NATO on 9/11, the Alliance invoked Article 5 and took on a new mission in Afghanistan.

-Drawing on decades of experience in U.S.–China relations and global diplomacy, Burns will reflect on his career in the foreign service, the current state of bilateral relations and the challenges of strategic competition, and the future of ties between Washington and Beijing.
-This timely discussion offers a unique opportunity to hear candid insights from a senior statesman who has shaped American foreign policy at a pivotal time in American history.
+Drawing on decades of experience in U.S.-China relations and global diplomacy, Burns will reflect on his career in the U.S. Foreign Service, the current state of bilateral relations, the challenges of strategic competition, and the future of ties between Washington and Beijing.

 Speaker Biographies